gwathlobal/CotD/src/README.txt

  - The Satanists are those who opened the gates for the Hierarchy to enter.
 They are allied with Demons and thus are enemies of everyone else.
  - Satanists are able to curse to cause inaccuracy, summon demons and raise dead.
 You may start as one.
  - While the undead (which are technically demons possessing dead bodies) are generally weak, there is no shortage of material in the City to create an enormous army.
- - Satanists share the same goal with the Demons - to kill all Angels.
+ - Satanists share the same goal with the Demons.

 --------------------
 THE LOST SOUL